carbon-language/carbon-lang/llvm/docs/Extensions.rst

   .long 1

 Note that in the combined form the COMDAT symbol is explicit.
-This extension exits to support multiple sections with the same name in different comdats:
+This extension exists to support multiple sections with the same name in different COMDATs:

 .. code-block:: gas